dmlc/treelite/docs/tutorials/builder.rst

 .. note:: Difference between :py:class:`~treelite.ModelBuilder` and
   :py:class:`~treelite.Model` objects

-  Why does treelite require one last step of "committing"?
+  Why does Treelite require one last step of "committing"?
 All :py:class:`~treelite.Model` objects are **immutable**; once constructed, they cannot be modified at all.
 So you won't be able to add a tree or a node to an existing :py:class:`~treelite.Model` object, for instance.
 On the other